PROJECT MANAGEMENT METHODOLOGIES

 Critical Path Method (CPM)

 It aids the usage of Work Breakdown Structure (WBS), which helps identify all the activities involved with their dedicated time frame.
-It helps map out dependencies and interdependencies between those activities, which helps in better scheduling the tasks.
+In addition, it helps map out dependencies and interdependencies between those activities, which helps in better scheduling the tasks.

 Furthermore, all the minor and major milestones are predefined, which helps the teamwork on short-term goals by dividing the tasks into smaller modules.
 This leads to effective software development with less room for error.